FNS-Division/cpp-user-guide/docs/index.md

 # Welcome to the ITU Connectivity Planning Platform

-The Connectivity Planning Toolkit (CPP) can be accessed [here](http://ec2-51-20-56-51.eu-north-1.compute.amazonaws.com/).
+The Connectivity Planning Platform (CPP) can be accessed [here](http://ec2-51-20-56-51.eu-north-1.compute.amazonaws.com/).

 ## About the ITU Connectivity Planning Platform